Namibia. Culture. Diverse. Unique.

 We speak Oshiwambo.

-This is the dominant ethnicity that makes up the majority of the country's population.
+This country's dominant ethnicity which makes up the majority of the country's population.
 The Aawambo people speak the Oshiwambo language (with 7 different dialects).
-They are inhabitants of the 4 ''O'' regions- Oshikoto, Ohangwena, Omusati & Oshana region of Northern Namibia.
+Spread over the 4 ''O'' regions- Oshikoto, Ohangwena, Omusati & Oshana region of Northern Namibia.
 All collectively known as Ovamboland.

 The Ovaherero people migrated from Northern Africa to what was then known as South West Africa (now Namibia), in the 1500's.
 They are a brave, proud and richly cultured group of people who speak the Otjiherero language.
 Cattle herding and ownership is an important part of the Herero culture and heritage.

 ''The people of the river' as we affectionately refer to the AaKavango people of the Kavango (East & West) region in Namibia.
 The people have 5 kingdoms, i.e. Kwangali, Mbunza, Shambyu, Gciriku & Mbukushu.

 They herd livestock, grow pearl millet and fishing.
 They are the best wood carvers in the country and their beautiful woodwork can be seen on display for sale all around the country.

 The most famous ethnic group in Namibia and we honestly understand why.
 The people are rich in culture, they preserve their unique livelihoods and are consistent with the way of life and attire.
 The different and elaborate hairstyles are used to ''express'' marital status, age, social status, wealth and fertility.

 We visit the OvaHimba community to interact and possibly take pictures with the locals rather than of them.

 We speak Khoisan.